 The goal: colorable default assets

-It seems not allowed to derive the default assets so I cannot share the pack itself.
+It seems not allowed to derive the default assets, so I cannot share the pack itself.
 I'll update if DungeonDraft team allows me to.

 In DungeonDraft, you have assets.
 In the default pack, some are colorables.
 Others are not.
-But you might would like to color them anyway.
+But you might like to color them anyway.
 So here's a description of how I exported the default assets from DungeonDraft (note that you can then download these assets) and imported them back into a colorable pack.

 A script to export assets

-So, I made a script in PHP that will help us reaching our goal: making assets from a pack colorable.
+So, I made a script in PHP that will help us reach our goal: making assets from a pack colorable.
 First, this script will parse the pack content, then extract the PNG images from this pack (it will tho need some manual actions for that, see below), and then it analyses the exported PNG images to compile a new colorable pack.
 Last, it will let you pack it using DD's way of packing assets, and you will be able to use these colorables anywhere.

 Environment